jdereg/json-io/user-guide.md

 ---
 ### Pretty Print - Multiple line, indented JSON output, or one-line output
 #### boolean isPrettyPrint()
-* Returns the 'prettyPrint' setting, true being yes, pretty-print mode using lots of vertical white-space and indentations, 'false' will output JSON in one line.
+* Returns the 'prettyPrint' setting,`true`being yes, pretty-print mode using lots of vertical white-space and indentations, 'false' will output JSON in one line.
 The default is false.
 #### WriteOptions prettyPrint(boolean prettyPrint)
-* Sets the 'prettyPrint' setting, true to turn on, false will turn off.
+* Sets the 'prettyPrint' setting,`true`to turn on,`false`will turn off.
 The default setting is false.
 Returns`WriteOptions`for chained access.
 ---
 #### boolean isWriteLongsAsStrings()
-* Returns true indicating longs will be written as Strings, false to write them out as native JSON longs.
+* Returns`true`indicating longs will be written as Strings,`false` to write them out as native JSON longs.
 #### WriteOptions writeLongsAsStrings(boolean writeLongsAsStrings)
-* Sets the boolean true to turn on writing longs as Strings, false to write them as native JSON longs.
-The default setting is false.
-This setting is important to get JSON with large (18 to 19 digit longs) sent to Javascript.
-Long/long values cannot be represented in Javascript because it stores these numbers in a Double internally, which cannot represent a full long value.
+* Set to boolean`true`to turn on writing longs as Strings,`false`to write them as native JSON longs.
+The default setting is`false.`This feature is important to marshal JSON with large (18 to 19 digit longs) to Javascript.
+Long/long values cannot be represented in Javascript because it stores them in a `Double` internally, which cannot represent a full`long`value.
 Using this feature allows longs to be sent to Javascript with all their precision, however, they will be Strings when received in the Javascript.
 This will let you display them correctly, for example.
 Returns`WriteOptions`for chained access.
 ---
 ### null field values
 #### boolean isSkipNullFields()
-* Returns true indicating fields with null values will not be written, false will still output the field with an associated null value.
+* Returns`true`indicating fields with null values will not be written,`false`will still output the field with an associated null value.
 The default is false.
 #### WriteOptions skipNullFields(boolean skipNullFields)
-* Sets the boolean where true indicates fields with null values will not be written to the JSON, false will allow the field to still be written.
+* Sets the boolean where`true`indicates fields with null values will not be written to the JSON,`false`will allow the field to still be written.
 Returns`WriteOptions`for chained access.
 ---
 ### Map output
 #### boolean isForceMapOutputAsTwoArrays()
-* Returns true if set to force Java Maps to be written out as two parallel arrays, once for keys, one array for values.
-The default is false.
+* Returns`true`if set to force Java Maps to be written out as two parallel arrays, once for keys, one array for values.
+The default is`false.`
 #### WriteOptions forceMapOutputAsTwoArrays(boolean forceMapOutputAsTwoArrays)
 * Sets the boolean 'forceMapOutputAsTwoArrays' setting.
 If Map's have String keys they are written as normal JSON objects.
 With this setting enabled, Maps are written as two parallel arrays.
 Returns`WriteOptions`for chained access.
 ---
 ### Enum Options
 #### boolean isWriteEnumAsString()
-* Returns true if enums are to be written out as Strings (not a full JSON object) when possible.
+* Returns`true`if enums are to be written out as Strings (not a full JSON object) when possible.
 #### WriteOptions writeEnumsAsString()
 * Sets the option to write out enums as a String.
 Returns`WriteOptions`for chained access.
 #### boolean isEnumPublicFieldsOnly()
-* Returns true indicating that only public fields will be output on an Enum.
+* Returns`true`indicating that only public fields will be output on an Enum.
 The default is to only output public fields as well as to write it as a primitive (single value) instead of a JSON { } object when possible.
 #### WriteOptions writeEnumAsJsonObject(boolean writePublicFieldsOnly)
 * Sets the option to write out all the member fields of an enum.
 Returns`WriteOptions`for chained access.
 ---
 ### Customized JSON Writers
 #### WriteOptions setCustomWrittenClasses(Map<Class<?>, JsonWriter.JsonClassWriter> customWrittenClasses)
-* Establishes the passed in Map as the established Map of custom writers to be used when writing JSON.
+* Establishes the passed in Map as the complete list of custom writers to be used when writing JSON.
 Returns`WriteOptions`for chained access.
 #### WriteOptions addCustomWrittenClass(Class<?> clazz, JsonWriter.JsonClassWriter customWriter)
 * Adds a custom writer for a specific Class.
 Returns`WriteOptions`for chained access.
 #### Map<Class<?>, JsonWriter.JsonClassWriter> getCustomWrittenClasses()
 * Returns a Map of Class to custom JsonClassWriter's use to write JSON when the class is encountered during serialization.
 #### boolean isCustomWrittenClass(Class<?> clazz)
 * Checks to see if there is a custom writer associated with a given class.
-Returns true if there is, false otherwise.
+Returns`true`if there is,`false`otherwise.
 ---
 ### "Not" Customized Class Writers
 #### boolean isNotCustomWrittenClass(Class<?> clazz)
 * Checks if a class is on the not-customized list.
-Returns true if it is, false otherwise.
+Returns`true`if it is,`false`otherwise.
 #### Set<Class<?>> getNotCustomWrittenClasses()
 * Returns a Set of all Classes on the not-customized list.
 #### WriteOptions addNotCustomWrittenClass(Class<?> notCustomClass)